HomeCEU/BehatChainedStepsExtension/README.md

 ```

 # Configuration
-Configure the Extension in behat.yml
+Configure the Extension in behat.yml.
+You must use the formatter.
 ```
 default:
   extensions: